mrfernandodias/ailearningassistant/README.md

   - Number of quizzes created
 - Click on a document to view details

-### 5. Chat with Document (Coming Soon)
+### 5. Chat with Document

 - Open a document
-- Click "Chat with Document"
+- Click on the "Chat" tab
 - Ask questions about the content:
   - "Summarize chapter 3"
   - "What are the main concepts?"
   - "Explain [specific topic]"
 - The AI will:
-  - Find relevant chunks from your document
+  - Find relevant chunks from your document using RAG
   - Use only your document's content (not general knowledge)
   - Provide accurate, contextual answers
   - Save chat history for later reference
+- View your conversation history
+- Multi-turn conversations with context awareness

-### 6. Generate Flashcards (Coming Soon)
+### 6. Generate Flashcards

 - Open a document
+- Click on the "Flashcards" tab
 - Click "Generate Flashcards"
 - AI will:
   - Analyze document chunks
-  - Create question/answer pairs
+  - Create 10 question/answer pairs
-  - Set difficulty levels
+  - Assign difficulty levels
   - Save flashcards to your library
 - Review flashcards with flip animation
-- Star important cards
+- Star/favorite important cards
-- Track your review progress
+- Track your review progress and count
+- Access all flashcards from the dedicated Flashcards page

-### 7. Generate Quiz (Coming Soon)
+### 7. Generate Quiz

 - Open a document
+- Click on the "Quizzes" tab
 - Click "Generate Quiz"
-- Choose:
-  - Number of questions
+- Choose the number of questions (5, 10, 15, or 20)
-  - Difficulty level
-  - Topics to focus on
 - AI will:
-  - Create multiple choice questions
+  - Create multiple choice questions from document content
   - Provide 4 options per question
+  - Mark the correct answer
-  - Include explanations for answers
+  - Include detailed explanations
-- Take the quiz
+- Take the quiz with question navigation
+- Submit your answers
-- View results with detailed feedback
+- View results with:
-- See performance analytics
+  - Your score and percentage
+  - Detailed breakdown for each question
+  - Correct vs. selected answers highlighted
+  - Explanations for all answers

-### 8. Dashboard Analytics (Coming Soon)
+### 8. Dashboard Analytics

 - View your learning statistics:
-  - Documents uploaded
+  - Total documents uploaded
-  - Flashcards created and reviewed
+  - Total flashcards created
-  - Quizzes taken and average scores
-  - Study time tracking
-  - Progress over time
+  - Total quizzes generated
-- Recent activity feed
+  - Recent activity feed with timestamps
-- Upcoming reviews reminder
+- Quick access cards to:
+  - Upload new documents
+  - Access your documents
+  - Review flashcards
+  - Take quizzes

 ---